Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The main component of the treatment of hemophilia is a timely adequate substitution effect, replenishing the level of a deficient factor in the plasma.
-Currently, there are three methods for treating patients with hemophilia:
+The main component of hemophilia treatment is timely adequate replacement action, replenishing the level of the deficient factor in the plasma.
+Currently, there are three methods of treating patients with hemophilia:

 - prophylactic;